How do UVC rays work?

 HOW DO GERMICIDAL UV-C RAYS WORK?

 UV-C rays (100-280 nm) have a strong germicidal effect and reach their maximum efficacy at the 265 nm wavelength.
 The germicidal effect of UV-C radiation covers bacteria, viruses, spores, fungi, moulds and mites; this is mainly due to the destructive effect of the UV-C rays on their DNA, which damage their reproductive system and prevent them from replicating.
+Check out our blog post for more information about the different types of UV light.

 ARE UV-C RAYS VISIBLE?